Content updated March 2026

 • Spanish residents

-• Non-residents and holiday homeowners
+• Non-residents

 How Much Is IBI?

-The IBI amount varies depending on:
+The amount depends on:

-• The cadastral value of the property (usually lower than market value)
+• The cadastral value of the property

-Where to find the cadastral value?
+Where to Find the Cadastral Value

-You can check it on your:
+You can find it on:

-• Annual IBI bill
+• Your IBI bill

-• Online at the cadastre website
+• The Spanish cadastre website

 When and How to Pay IBI

-• Direct debit from your Spanish bank account
+• Direct debit (recommended)

-Other Local Property-Related Taxes
+Other Property-Related Taxes

-1. Basura (Rubbish Collection Fee)
+Basura (Rubbish Collection Fee)

-• Charged separately from IBI
+• Separate from IBI

-2. Plusvalía Municipal
+Plusvalía Municipal

-• Payable when selling property
+• Payable when selling a property

-• Based on the increase in land value over time
+• Based on the increase in land value

 Non-Resident Owners: What You Need to Know